-Urban design enhancements would also improve auto and pedestrian access to commertures will lead visitors to the anchor uses.
-For cial uses within the district.
+Urban design enhancements would also improve auto and pedestrian access to commercial uses within the district.
 Streets may be closed or reconfigured to enable a private investor to have flexibility in redesigning the site for larger anchor uses.
 For example, to accommodate a larger development, the following streets could be closed and reconfigured for improved access: Missouri Avenue from East Rosedale to Leuda Street; Pulaski Street from Evans Avenue to Missouri Avenue; Dashwood Street from Missouri Avenue to the I-35W access road; and Verbena Street from Missouri Avenue to the I-35W access road.
 However, keeping a strong north-south connection along Evans Avenue between East Rosedale Street and Hattie Street is important.